dantasse/ssuiweb2014/p3/project3.md

 ##Detailed Specification
 ###StateMachine Specification
 For this project, a state machine will be described as a JavaScript object (in JavaScript Object Notation, or JSON).
 The state machine for this assignment will be described as a list of states.
 Each state has a list of outgoing transitions.
 For this assignment, the first state in the list of state machines is the start state.
 Transitions specify a target state (the state to transition to if the input matches), and the input to transition on.
-For this assignment transitions will also have a function (called an ‘action’) which represents the function to be executed when the transition is taken.
+For this assignment transitions will also have a function (called an 'action') which represents the function to be executed when the transition is taken.
 Your action function should take a parameter specifying the event that just happened, as well as a parameter specifying the element this state machine is attached to (so that your functions can make modifications to the elements themselves).

 Below is an example of part of a state machine specification for a draggable element.
 The state machine description is also provided for you in statemachinetest.js: